HOW UNIVERSAL AI ASSISTANTS ARE REWRITING BRAND ENGAGEMENT

 MARKETING ORG STRUCTURES NEED TO CATCH UP

 Think: content that lives inside a conversation.
 Product catalogs that update in real-time.
-Tone of voice guidelines that an algorithm can interpret, not just a copywriter.
+Tone of voice guidelines that an algorithm can interpret, not just a creative director.

 The assistant isn’t replacing your team—it’s becoming part of it.

-A strategic lens to help marketers navigate and lead in this conversational future:
+A strategic lens to help marketers lead inside the thread:

 THE BIG PICTURE